-This solution likely requires the purchase of a Windows license.
+This solution requires the purchase of a Windows license.

-This solution likely requires the purchase of a Windows license, in addition to the Parallels software.
+This solution requires the purchase of a Windows license, in addition to the Parallels software.

-I have feedback from two Parallels users: the first very positive, the second with a glitch:
+I have feedback from three Parallels users: #1 and #3 very positive, #2 with a glitch (believed to be resolved):